 Students will also be required to write approximately six short essays (4-5 paragraphs) which are intended to highlight specific concepts where students often get stymied.
 Early in the year, we learn basic MLA formatting guidelines that they must incorporate for every essay submission.
-Formatting, grammar, spelling, word choice, clearly expressed thoughts-these are all graded.
+Formatting, grammar, spelling, word choice, clearly expressed thoughts -these are all graded.
 The general paper topics are:

 - 1. Similarities and Differences between Inductive and Deductive Logic - 2.
-Propaganda/Non-argumentative persuasion/Legitimate (though possibly fallacious) Arguments. - 3.
-Ad Hominem Circumstantial vs. Genetic Fallacy - 4.
-Appeal to Pity vs. Appeal to Fear - 5.
-Irrelevant Goals and Functions vs. Irrelevant Thesis - 6.
-Composition/Division vs. Sweeping/Hasty Generalizations
+Propaganda/Non-argumentative persuasion / Legitimate (though possibly fallacious) Arguments. - 3.
+Appeal to Pity vs. Appeal to Fear - 4.
+Irrelevant Goals and Functions vs. Irrelevant Thesis - 5.
+Composition & Division vs. Hasty Generalization & Sweeping Generalization

-Students in my course usually complete the AA text with about 3-4 weeks remaining at the end of the year.
-At this point we will engage in a review in preparation for a final exam in which students will demonstrate their ability to define, categorize, and identify all 28+ fallacies.
-Additionally, during these final weeks students will be working on a creative project, providing them a different kind of opportunity to demonstrate their understanding of how to avoid logical fallacies.
-For this project they will play the role of a reporter, creating either a TV news report or a newspaper article, employing fallacies as well as a critique and correction for each one.
-A final project packet (including due dates, project stages and descriptions, and a grading rubric) will be provided to the students.
+Students in my course usually complete the Art of Argument text with about 3-4 weeks remaining at the end of the year.
+At this point they engage in a review in preparation for a final exam in which students will demonstrate their ability to define, categorize, and identify all 28+ fallacies.
+Additionally, during these final weeks, students work on a creative project, providing them a different kind of opportunity to demonstrate their understanding of how to avoid logical fallacies.
+For this project they play the role of a reporter, creating either a TV news report or a newspaper article, employing fallacies as well as a critique and correction for each one.